-Reported on School Cards: Yes Reported on District Cards: Yes Reported on State Card: Yes Included in Accountability Measure: No
+Reported on School Cards: Yes Reported on District Cards: Yes Reported on State Card: Yes

 Percentage of 8th Graders with an Individual Graduation Plan (IGP)

 Percentage of 8th graders in a school who have completed an IGP.

 Number of 8th graders in school completing an IGP divided by number of 8th graders in a school, expressed as a percentage.